outpaddling/LPJS/README.md

 implemented in C to minimize overhead and keep the source code accessible to scientists who don't have time to master the complexities of C++.

-Structures are treated as classes, with accessor macros and mutator functions provided, so dependent applications and libraries need not access structure members directly.
-Since the C language cannot enforce this, it's up to application programmers to exercise self-discipline.
+Structures are treated as classes, with accessor and mutator functions provided, so dependent applications and libraries need not access structure members directly.

 For detailed coding standards, see https://github.com/outpaddling/Coding-Standards/.